 If getting a debit card cash advance is essentially the same thing as taking the money out of the ATM, then what’s the point?
 Yeah, there are a few different explanations why a cash advance on a debit card is essential:

-if you’ve ever managed to pull much money out of your ATM, you experienced a problem; there’s a regular limit on how many you can withdraw.
+If you’ve ever managed to pull much money out of your ATM, you experienced a problem; there’s a regular limit on how much you can withdraw.
 Other than a cash advance, the cap will be even higher—in thousands of dollars, not hundreds.

-if you take a cash advance on your credit card, you’ll be paying more than just a fee; you’ll still be charged interest.
-And the interest rate will not only be higher than the regular transaction rate but will also miss the one-month grace period.
+If you take a cash advance on your credit card, you’ll be paying more than just a fee; you’ll still be charged interest.
+The interest rate will not only be higher than the regular transaction rate but will also miss the one-month grace period.

 A cash advance is a short-term cash loan obtained by using your credit card at banks or ATMs.
 Unlike a bank cash withdrawal, a cash advance must be repaid, much like every other bill on your credit card.
 Consider it as if you were using your credit card to “purchase” cash instead of services and products.